GlacioHack/xdem/doc/source/quick_start.md

 Below is a short example show-casing some of the core functionalities of xDEM.
 To find an example about a specific functionality, jump directly to {ref}`quick-gallery`.

-## Download data samples
+## Download data examples

 Example data from xDEM is automatically downloaded when calling `xdem.example.get_all_data()` as shown below.

-See the example-summary page to learn more about all our example data and different download options.
+See the {ref}`data-example` page to learn more about all our example data and different download options.

 ```{code-cell} ipython3
 import xdem